Boundary Commission proposed changes

 All Election Notices can be viewed here

-You must be registered to vote to take part.
+You must be registered to vote to take part in any election.
 Visit www.gov.uk/register-to-vote to register - all you need is your National Insuarnce number

-The following people are eligible to vote in these elections:
+The following people are eligible to vote in elections:

 If you are aged eighteen years or over on the day of poll and are eligible to vote